 ARTICLE VI EMPLOYEES

-The Board of Directors may hire an Executive Director.
-The Executive Director of the Society shall be selected by a majority vote of the Board of Directors.
-The Executive Director employed by the Society shall:
+The Board of Directors may hire a President/CEO .
+The President/CEO of the Society shall be selected by a majority vote of the Board of Directors.
+The President/CEO employed by the Society shall:

 Provide staff support for the Board of Directors and Executive Committee.